collocations.org

 He eventually overcame his disability.

-VERB + OVERCOME
+VERB + overcome

-be able to | help (to), help sb (to)
+help (to), help sb (to)

-Therapy helped her overcome her fear.
+Therapy helped her to overcome her fear.

 be designed to